 The Annual Meeting of Stockholders of Vector Group Ltd., a Delaware corporation (the "Company"), will be held at the Bank of America Tower, 100 S.E.
-Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Wednesday, June 13, 2007 at 11:00 a.m. local time, and at any postponement or adjournment thereof, for the following purposes:
+Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Tuesday, May 27, 2008 at 11:00 a.m. local time, and at any postponement or adjournment thereof, for the following purposes:

-1. To elect seven directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified.
+- 1. To elect seven directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified. - 2.
+To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.